 These red pills are tough ones to swallow, especially when you’re in the middle of your own personal struggles and suffering, trying to build or maintain a life, or some aspect of one.
-We’ve been sold on a lot of idealistic notions and stories in our varied cultures and societies.
-As the internet has intervened into nearly every corner of the average modern human’s day, we’ve spread certain ideas around the globe — whether they’re good or not — with the ephemeral “market” pushing the consumerist narrative, or endlessly adapting to unexpected detours and derailments.
+We’ve been sold on countless idealistic notions and stories in our multifaceted cultures and societies.
+As the internet has intervened into nearly every corner of the average modern human’s day, we’ve both consciously and unconsciously spread ideas around the globe.
+Whether they’re good ideas or not, the ephemeral “market” pushes the consumerist narrative, endlessly adapting to unexpected detours and derailments.

 Underneath the layers of epistemic entrainment, we have our raw, free, creator selves.
 By default, we want nothing but expansion, of spiritual fulfilment, of pursuing our desires and inclinations on this slower, seemingly linear material plane.
-We are born with remarkable capacity for adaptability, compatibility, or simply conformity.
-And we forget this ultimate source of what we really are, so to gift ourselves an entire immersion into the world of fragmentation, collaboration, manipulation, polarity and story.
+We are born with a remarkable capacity for adaptability, compatibility, or, simple conformity.
+And we forget this ultimate source of what we really are, so to gift ourselves an entire immersion into the world of fragmentation, collaboration, manipulation, polarity, and story.

 So, if we never allow ourselves to remember the timeless, the naked, the rudimentary and the pure, we will indeed suffer.
 Identity is remarkably stubborn and resilient.

-In times of high drama, of intense trauma, of epochal change and unsettling choices, it is critical that we remember.
+In times of high drama, of intense trauma, of epochal change and unsettling choices, we must remember.
 Not to escape, nor excuse, nor to enervate or capitulate, but to empower, invigorate, inspire, and ignite.